 It also ensures that only the inventory that is needed at stores is delivered, because vendors know what products are needed (thanks to the VMI system) and restock their products only when necessary.

 This money saved is then turned over to the customer by way of low, low prices.

-Cross docking also manages to reduce transportation time (since each distribution warehouse is within 130 miles of any Walmart store) and allows Walmart to negotiate better pricing margins with vendors.
+Cross docking also manages to reduce transportation costs by reducing transit time (since each distribution warehouse is within 130 miles of any Walmart store) and allows Walmart to negotiate better pricing margins with vendors.

 Why you ask?

 Because without the need to store products as inventory at Walmart stores themselves, you have more shelf space to offer.

 And, with increased shelf space comes the ability to buy in higher volumes, at lower prices.

 It’s a win-win for both parties – Walmart reduces the cost of doing business with vendors, and vendors sell more product.